StateFarm-STEM/pyinthesky/lesson5/README.md

 ## Working with SD card using the Arduino language

 #### Pre-requisites:
-- it is recomended that you have successfully completed the [blinky lights lesson](https://github.com/StateFarm-STEM/pyinthesky/tree/main/lesson2#welcome-to-lesson-2)
+- it is recommended that you have successfully completed the [blinky lights lesson](https://github.com/StateFarm-STEM/pyinthesky/tree/main/lesson2#welcome-to-lesson-2)

 #### Objectives: